syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 ![Alt text](images/multiSorting.png)

 > * Gantt Chart columns are sorted in the ascending order.
 If you click the already sorted column, the sort direction toggles.
-> * To disable sorting for a particular column, set the `Columns.AllowSorting` property to false.
+> * To disable sorting for a particular column, set the `GanttColumn.AllowSorting` property to false.

 ## Sorting Column on Gantt Chart Initialization